 Resources developed to provide guidance to congregations for the care of church workers and their families.

 Events, workshops, etc. (stand alone or connected to regular conferences) that provide ongoing training or information to help church workers prepare for future stages in their careers or family stages.

 Provide guidance or encouragement for counseling support for church workers and families through Concordia Plans Services, Shepherd’s Canyon, or other local counseling services available to our workers.

-Dr. Dave Rueter, Youth & Family Ministry Facilitator
+Peace in Christ, Dr. Dave Rueter, Youth & Family Ministry Facilitator